 If the source of your UTI is caused by bacterial biofilm that are already lodged in the bladder, D-mannose won’t work.
 It only targets free-floating bacteria.

 If you’re someone who regularly gets UTIs, it’s important to see a doctor so they can help you figure out the root cause of your infections.

 If the source is E. coli, Uqora could be helpful.
 If it’s not, you may need to try another method, such as focusing on your gut microbiome and vaginal health.

 None of Uqora’s products are guaranteed to prevent all UTIs, nor do they target bacterial or hormonal imbalances that can make you prone to UTIs.

-Target is the company’s first launch and their most popular product.
-It’s a powdered drink mix meant to be consumed after sexual intercourse, working out, traveling, and anything that may put you at risk of a UTI.
-Just pour Target into an 8- to 12-ounce glass of water and drink every few days.
+Target is Uqora’s first launch and their most popular product.
+It’s a powdered drink mix meant to be consumed after having sex, working out, traveling, or anything that may put you at risk of a UTI.
+Just mix Target into an 8- to 12-ounce glass of water and drink every few days.

 While Target flushes the urinary tract when you need support, like after intercourse, Control is designed to keep the urinary tract clear on a daily basis.

-Control is a set of vegan capsules that are meant to continually cleanse biofilm in the urinary tract and strengthen the bladder wall.
+Control is a set of vegan capsules that are meant to continually cleanse biofilm and strengthen the bladder wall.
 Biofilm is a tool bacteria use to protect themselves and stay hidden.
-Microbial biofilms make it hard to treat UTIs, so Control works to break down existing biofilm and prevent it from recreating.
+Microbial biofilms make it hard to treat UTIs, so Control works to break down existing biofilm and prevent it from recurring.